proveskit/pysquared/pysquared/ota_update/README.md

 Potential enhancements for the OTA update system:

-- Support for different checksum algorithms (SHA-256, etc.)
+- Support for different checksum algorithms (SHA-256, etc.) when available
 - Incremental update support
 - Compression of file manifests
 - Integration with radio communication for remote updates